 As an entertainment hub, the outdoor living space has been proven to increase the value of a home making for an innovative and lucrative investment.
-This means there is plenty of opportunity for remodelers, architects and designers to expand the scope of their clients’ outdoor projects from a simple barbeque kitchen island to a fully-functional outdoor kitchen.
+This means there is plenty of opportunity for remodelers, architects and designers to expand the scope of their clients’ outdoor projects from a simple barbeque kitchen island to a fully-functional outdoor kitchen area.
 Having an outdoor kitchen has many benefits.

 Here’s a look at 5 benefits of an outdoor kitchen:

 According to Zillow, homes with outdoor kitchens sell for nearly 30 percent more than expected.
 Of the nearly four million homes nationwide that sold between January 2016 and December 2017, these outdoor features, amenities and design styles made the largest impact on sale price.